-Kong (Different colors mean different chewing levels.
-Pink and blue are for puppies, purple is for senior dogs, red is for average adult dogs, black is for power chewers and made of the strongest material) Starmark (Probably the most expensive option but the toys are very tough, durable, and worth the extra expense)
+• Kongs (Different colors mean different chewing levels.
+Pink and blue are for puppies, purple is for senior dogs, red is for average adult dogs, black is for power chewers and made of the strongest material.) - They can be stuffed with food and frozen to increase interest too!

+- Starmark Everlasting Treats (Probably the most expensive option but the toys are very tough, durable, and worth the extra expense.)

+- Nylabone

+- Bullymake